 At Zaragoza we headed south on the A23 towards Teruel.
 This is the road which would take us pretty much all the way to the seaside.
 We eventually found a rural filling station just off one of the interchanges but it didn't feel a very safe place to spend the night, so back on the road we went.

-Fortunately not too much further down the road we came across a Truck-Stop where, having topped the tank up, we were given permission to park for the night, although I'd have parked there anyway.
+Fortunately not too much further down the road we came across a Truck-Stop where, having topped the tank up, we were given permission to park for the night, although I'd have parked there anyway, as I needed to be off the road and rest.

 We tried to get right away from all the activity of the Truck-Stop operation and parked next to an HGV right on the edge of the very large parking area.
 It wasn't until he fired up his refrigeration engine that we realised why he had also parked right away from everybody else.
 Oh well, back behind the wheel after our evening meal to move us alongside another HGV which I had checked didn't have a refrigeration unit on it.